photo credit: Love Yourself by Viri G

 Self acceptance is built on a foundation of understanding that to a large extent we are the architects of the thoughts and feelings that create our own reality.
 When we see ourselves as ‘agents’ in our own lives, rather than ‘reactors’ to what life throws at us, we realize we can choose to believe in ourselves.
 When we accept ourselves, we stop judging ourselves by the shifting standards of the world.
 We see ourselves as part of the bigger picture of life, as a process not a destination, rather than a success or failure.
 We can reduce anger towards ourselves and the world, while at the same time remaining accountable and assertive.
 Aligning our beliefs with valuing ourselves leads to lasting peace of mind.

-When people first start counselling they are often unaware that negative beliefs are interfering with their lives.
+When people first start counseling they are often unaware that negative beliefs are interfering with their lives.
 This is because these beliefs tend to operate on a subconscious level, just outside of conscious awareness.
 You can tell that deep set beliefs are running you by what you are thinking and how you feel.
 If negative ideas have taken hold, you will likely struggle with recurring painful judgments and emotions about yourself and/or the world.

-Counselling helps people pull back the curtains so they can see how these harmful beliefs are sabotaging them.
+Counseling helps people pull back the curtains so they can see how these harmful beliefs are sabotaging them.
 They can then begin the valuable work of redefining themselves from a more positive – and more accurate – perspective.

 Lack of Self Acceptance Undermines You